 "Niche" means a compartment in a columbarium to contain one or more human remains.

-Interment Rights in lots and plots may be purchased from the Cemetery at the rates filed with the Ministry and according to the plans approved by the Ministry of Small Business and Consumer Services for Ontario that are on file in the office of the Manager of the Cemetery.
+Interment Rights in lots and plots may be purchased from the Cemetery at the rates filed with, and according to the plans approved by the Bereavement Authority of Ontario that are on file in the office of the Manager of the Cemetery.
 The prices for lots include the applicable portion for deposit to the Cemetery's Care and Maintenance Fund.

 The deposit to the Care and Maintenance Fund shall be as specified in the regulation made under the Cemeteries Act, R.S.O., 1990 and that came into effect April 1st 1992.